-Apply knowledge of principles of supervision and teaching in 1 2 3 4 5 N/A simulated practice with other psychology trainees or health professional.
+Apply knowledge of principles of supervision and teaching in12345N/Asimulated practice with other psychology trainees or health professional.professional12345N/A

-This area includes, but many not be limited to, an intern's ability to:
+This area includes, but may not be limited to, an intern's ability to:

 - 1. Demonstrate knowledge of the strengths and limitations of current supervision models. - 2.
 Demonstrate knowledge of and effectively address limits of competency to supervise. - 3.
 Knowledgeable about the supervisory alliance and identify explicit strategies to create and maintain a collaborate relationship that promotes a supervisee's competence.